glonorce/file-converter/README.md

     *   **Tables:** Extracts data tables.
     *   **Images:** Extracts embedded images (Creates folder only if found).
     *   **Header Sensitivity (0.6):** Controls removal of repeated text (headers/footers).
 0.6 means "remove if present on 60% of pages".

+## 🧠 Development Philosophy: AI Orchestration

+This project demonstrates the power of **Prompt Engineering** and **System Architecture**.
+It is not just "AI-generated code" but a human-architected system.

+*   **Architecture & Logic:** The "Healer" algorithms, chunking strategies, and robust error handling were designed by the human engineer.
+*   **Implementation:** The code execution was handled by AI under strict architectural guidance.

+## 👤 Author / Yazar

+**GÖKSEL ÖZKAN**
+- *System Architecture Design & AI Orchestration*
+- *Project Lead*